 In September 2019, alongside newest member of the Dodger ownership, Billie Jean King, and the Billie Jean King Leadership Initiative, LADF distributed a co-branded "I am Billie Jean King" book, part of the Ordinary People Change the World book series, to all 5th graders in Long Beach Unified School District - a total of 6,000 free books for youth!

-Dodgers Reading Champions will open for registration on March 1, 2019 and will take place from March 2019 - August 2019.
-This year the goal is for youth from first to eighth grade to read 1.5 million minutes.
+Dodgers Reading Champions is open for registration and will run through August.
+This year the goal is for youth from first to eighth grade to read 1.75 million minutes.